Sammaye/MongoYii/readme.md

 **Note:** The models will by default seek a `mongodb` component within your configuration so please make sure that unless you modify the extension, or use it without active record, to make your default (master) connection be a component called `mongodb`.

+### Composer

+MongoYii fully supports Composer and is listed on (packagist)[https://packagist.org/packages/sammaye/mongoyii].

+A good example configuration was posted by (@ujovlado)[https://github.com/ujovlado] on a related (issue)[https://github.com/Sammaye/MongoYii/issues/81#issuecomment-19722140];
+installing Yii to the standard vendor path you could use the following configuration:

+	{
+	    "require": {
+	        "composer/installers": "~1.0",
+	        "yiisoft/yii": "1.1.13",
+	        "sammaye/mongoyii": "1.2.9"
+	    },
+	    "extra": {
+	        "installer-paths": {
+	            "protected/extensions/{$name}": ["sammaye/mongoyii"]
+	        }
+	    }
+	}

+to install MongoYii.

+As an additional side note; if you are only using Composer for Yii extensions then you can set a more blanketed solution of simply changing your `vendor-dir` to `protected/extensions`:

+	{
+	    "config": {
+	        "vendor-dir": "protected/extensions"
+	    }
+	}

+Currently MongoYii does not handle namespaces.

 ### Write Concern (formally "safe" writes)

 This extension uses the new `w` variable globally to handle the level of write concern you wish to impose on MongoDB.